 If any kind of custard pie is a Thanksgiving favorite in your family, you’ll need to avoid it while pregnant.
 This is another treat that includes raw eggs.

 The temptation to have just one glass of wine while pregnant can be strong over the holidays, but you should abstain.
-In fact, the American Academy of Pediatrics recently released new information stating that there should be no gray area: pregnant women should not drink alcohol in any quantity.
+The American Academy of Pediatrics states that there should be no gray area: pregnant women should not drink alcohol in any quantity.

 Cold Turkey Sandwiches